andrew/ultimate-awesome/README.md

 - [awesome-es2015-proxy](https://github.com/mikaelbr/awesome-es2015-proxy) - For learning how to use JavaScript Proxy, or just to see what is possible.
 - [Awesome-RL-based-LLM-Reasoning](https://github.com/bruno686/Awesome-RL-based-LLM-Reasoning) - Awesome RL-based LLM Reasoning.
 - [awesome-cicd-security](https://github.com/myugan/awesome-cicd-security) - :books: A curated list of awesome CI CD security resources.
-- [awesome-directus](https://github.com/directus-labs/awesome-directus) - A curated list of awesome things related to Directus.
 - [awesome4girls](https://github.com/cristianoliveira/awesome4girls) - A curated list of inclusive events/projects/initiatives for women in the tech area. :gift_heart:.
 - [awesome-mitre-attack](https://github.com/infosecn1nja/awesome-mitre-attack) - A curated list of awesome resources related to Mitre ATT&CK™ Framework.
 - [Awesome-Scientific-Language-Models](https://github.com/yuzhimanhua/Awesome-Scientific-Language-Models) - A Comprehensive Survey of Scientific Large Language Models and Their Applications in Scientific Discovery (EMNLP'24).